KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 ## How to set up a system keyboard

 KeyboardKit will by default use a standard ``SystemKeyboard``.
-If you just want to use this view, you don't have to do anything.
+If you just want to use this standard view, you don't have to do anything.

-If you however want to customize the system keyboard, wrap it in another view like a `VStack` or use a custom view, you must override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any of the `setup(with:)` functions with a custom view.
+If you however want to customize the system keyboard, you must override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any of the **setup** functions with a custom view.

 ```swift
 class KeyboardController: KeyboardInputViewController {